rbdannenberg/arco/doc/ugens.md

 (see `mix()`).

 ### ugen.get(name)
 Unit generators have named inputs.
-E.g. the `alpass` ugen has inputs named `'input'`, `'dur'`, and `'fb'`.
+E.g. the `allpass` ugen has inputs named `'input'`, `'dur'`, and `'fb'`.
 You can retrieve the input with this method.
 Note that for c-rate (`Const`) inputs, this method will return the Const object, not the constant value(s).